djimenezweb/minishell-v2/evaluation.md

 - [ ] Try `Ctrl`+`\` after running a blocking command like `cat` without arguments or `grep "something"`.
 - [ ] Try `Ctrl`+`D` after running a blocking command like `cat` without arguments or `grep "something"`.
 - [ ] Repeat multiple times using different commands.
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### Double Quotes

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] Execute a simple command with arguments and, this time, use also double quotes (you should try to include whitespaces too).
 - [ ] Try a command like: `echo "cat lol.c | cat > lol.c"`
 - [ ] Try anything except `$`.
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### Single Quotes